beranradek/formio/README.md

 ### Gradle Build

-* Build artifacts (jar, sources, javadoc): gradle clean assemble
+* Build artifacts (jar, sources, javadoc): gradlew clean assemble
-* Import into Eclipse: gradle cleanEclipse eclipse
+* Import into Eclipse: gradlew cleanEclipse eclipse
-* Run tests: gradle test
+* Run tests: gradlew test
-* Perform release: gradle clean release
+* Perform release: gradlew clean release
-* Installation to local Maven repository (e.g. for testing snapshots): gradle install
+* Installation to local Maven repository (e.g. for testing snapshots): gradlew install

 ### Release

-* Just run: gradle clean test assemble to see all is ok and ready for release.
+* Just run: gradlew clean test assemble to see all is ok and ready for release.
-* Run: gradle clean release
+* Run: gradlew clean release
   * This automatically executes also uploadArchives (upload to Maven central) after the release version is created
 * Push commits from Gradle release plugin to GitHub
 * Login to https://oss.sonatype.org/, "Close" the Staging repository for library, "Refresh" it and "Release" it.